-the Consejería de Justicia y Administración Pública de la Junta de Andalucía, by A. Cornejo Pineda, acting as Agent, after hearing the Opinion of the Advocate General at the sitting on 12 May 2011, gives the following
+- the Consejería de Justicia y Administración Pública de la Junta de Andalucía, by A. Cornejo Pineda, acting as Agent, - the Spanish Government, by J. Rodríguez Cárcamo, acting as Agent, - the European Commission, by M. van Beek and S. Pardo Quintillán, acting as Agents, after hearing the Opinion of the Advocate General at the sitting on 12 May 2011, gives the following